-My business, BetterEdit.com, offers two services – essay editing and thesis editing.
-When I originally set up the business, which was nearly six years ago now, one of the hardest things to do was come up with pricing points.
+My previous business, BetterEdit.com, offers two services – essay editing and thesis editing.
+When I originally set up the business, one of the hardest things to do was come up with pricing points.

 Back then I wasn’t all that clued in to how important perceived value is and how closely pricing ties into you market targeting.
 My goal was simple, I just wanted to come up with a pricing point that met three conditions –